How to Name Your Google Listings for Local SEO

-Google’s local search is your first step towards increases store traffic
+Google’s local search is your first step towards increasing store traffic

-When it comes to optimizing for Google local search, what is more important than accurate business listing information?
+When it comes to optimizing for Google’s local search, what is more, important than an accurate business listing information?
 Nothing!
 Google My Business signals such as listing name, category, and listing description account for nearly 20% of how Google ranks businesses in the local search results.

 Google alone handles over 2.5 million local searches every day making it one of the best resources for generating new customers.
 People are turning to Google to find new businesses because it gives them everything they need to make their decision.
 They can easily see your physical location, phone number and store hours while comparing your ratings, reviews and photos to those of your local competitors.